PaulBryden/hdl_ldpc_encoder/README.md

 # HDL LDPC Encoder
+A customizable, nMigen-based LDPC Encoder IP Core.
 ## Introduction

-A customizable, nMigen-based LDPC Encoder IP Core.
+Presented here is a customizable, nMigen-based LDPC Encoder IP Core.
-The nMigen-based core is located at src/ldpc_encoder.py.
-It was designed to be extremely flexible, fast and verifiable.
+The core is located at src/ldpc_encoder.py.
+The IP Core was designed to be extremely flexible, fast and verifiable.
-In order to use this core, the top-level nMigen module which instantiates the core simply needs to provide the length of the LDPC codeword output and the generator matrix 'G' as parameters like so:
+In order to use this core, the top-level nMigen module which instantiates the core simply needs to provide the length of the LDPC codeword for a (k,n) LDPC code along with the appropriate generator matrix 'G' like so:

 ```python
     m = Module()